towardstudio/stantz/readme.md

 👻 I ain't afriad of no cache.

 ## What?
-Its a CLI for looking aina  list of files, for a list of file names and adding or replacing an `v=?{hash}` to the end of the path.
+Its a CLI for looking in a list of files, for a list of file names and adding or replacing an `v=?{hash}` to the end of the path.

 ## Usage